Systems Architect · Organizational Builder · Associate Director

 Whether you’re reaching out about a professional opportunity, board service, consulting, or just to connect, I read every message myself.

-Currently open to Director of Strategic Initiatives and Senior Director roles at mission-driven organizations — healthcare, education, international development, philanthropy, or social impact — where strategic leadership and operational execution actually have to meet.
+Interested in leadership roles at mission-driven organizations where strategy and operational execution have to meet.
 Washington, DC area or remote.

 Connect